Church of the SubGenius: J. R. "Bob" Dobbs

 Dobbs's appearance is often compared to that of fictional character Ward Cleaver (right).

 SubGenius leaders teach that J.R.
 "Bob" Dobbs's nature is ineffable and consequently stylize his nickname "Bob" with quotation marks even when used alone.
 They call him a "World Avatar" and hold that he has died and been reborn many times.
 The Church's primary symbol is an icon of his face in which he smokes a pipe.
 Stang has said the image was taken from Yellow Pages clip art, and it has been likened to Ward Cleaver, Mark Trail, or a 1950s-era salesman.
 The Church's canon contains references to aspects of United States culture in that decade; religious scholar Danielle Kirby of RMIT University argues that this type of reference "simultaneously critiques and subverts" the American dream.

 In one version of the Church's mythology, Jehovah 1 intended Dobbs to lead a powerful conspiracy and brainwash individuals to make them work for a living.
 Dobbs refused; instead, he infiltrated and organized a counter-movement.
 Church leaders have taught that he was a very intelligent child and, as he grew older, studied several religious traditions, including Sufism, Rosicrucianism, and the Fourth Way.
 Another key event in his life occurred when he traveled to Tibet, where he learned vital truths about topics including Yetis; the Church teaches that SubGenius members are descended from them.
 Originally, the only relative of Dobbs the Church identified was his mother, Jane McBride Dobbs – Church leaders cite his lack of resemblance to his mother's husband as the reason for not revealing his father.

 In another version, as a child "Bob", then known as Bobby, was not highly intelligent, but incredibly lucky.
-He copied the homework of Constance "Connie" Marsh, who later became a model, actress, and finally his wife as Constance "Connie" Marsh Dobbs.
+His wife is Constance "Connie" Marsh Dobbs.
 SubGenius leaders identify the couple as archetypes of the genders in a belief that resembles Hindu doctrines about Shiva and Parvati.
 Church literature has variously described Dobbs's occupation as "drilling equipment" or fluoride sales, and accounts of his life generally emphasize his good fortune rather than intelligence.
 SubGenius leaders believe he is capable of time travel, and that this results in occasional changes to doctrine (the "Sacred Doctrine of Erasability").
 Consequently, members attempt to follow Dobbs by eschewing unchangeable plans.